gracenote/django-health-monitor/docs/usage.rst

 - /health/
     - GET a list of all health uids
 - /health/<uid>/
-    - GET the health states and health severities of a particular uid
+    - GET the health of a particular uid
-    - DELETE the health instance for a particular uid
+    - DELETE the health for a particular uid
 - /health/<uid>/<group>/
-    - GET the health states and health severities of a particular uid and group
+    - GET the health of a particular uid and group
-    - DELETE the health instance for a particular uid and group
+    - DELETE health of a particular uid and group
 - /health/<uid>/<group>/<test>/
-    - GET the health states and health severities of a particular uid and group and test
+    - GET the health of a particular uid and group and test
-    - DELETE the health instance for a particular uid and group and test
+    - DELETE the health of a particular uid and group and test
 - /health_test/
     - GET a list of all health tests
 - /health_tests/<test>/?uids=<uids>&start_time=<start_time>&end_time=<end_time>
-    - GET test results for a particular test with the query string parameters
+    - GET test results for a particular test with filters
 - /health_test/<test>/<uid>/?start_time=<start_time>&end_time=<end_time>
-    - GET test results for a particular test and uid
+    - GET test results for a particular test and uid with filters
+- /health_test/<test>/<uid>/
     - POST test results for a particular test and uid

 Where: